-Of the 13 member companies that completed the survey, all 13 indicated that their company does consider DEI when determining its succession planning.

-- □ YES 13

-□ NO 0

-□ UNSURE 0

-- Please elaborate on your above answer for clarity.
-Succession planning can include board succession, leadership roles, etc.

-When asked to elaborate, twelve companies explained that DEI is factored into the formal recruitment process, proactive and adaptive succession planning at all levels, and talent retention.
-Two companies indicated their DEI effort for succession planning is genderfocused.
+planning. the 13 member companies that completed the survey, all 13 indicated that their company does nsider DEI when determining its succession planning. ☐ YES - 13☐ NO - 0☐ UNSURE - 0 Please elaborate on your above answer for clarity.
+Succession planning can include board succession, leadership roles, etc. When asked to elaborate, twelve companies explained that DEI is factored into the formal recruitment process, proactive and adaptive succession planning at all levels, and talent retention.
+Two companies indicated their DEI effort for succession planning is gender-focused.
 Only one member company did not elaborate.
 Of those companies that did provide detailed answers, several representatives emphasized that their company employs a robust DEI review system for succession planning.
 This is achieved through proactive talent management and rigorous internal assessments across all levels of the organization, demonstrating our unwavering commitment to diversity.
 Many, if not all, of the companies have a DEI target (percentage-based) for 2024 or 2025.
 This is often Board-focused; however, it can and does extend to executive leadership below the Board.

 i.
-To your knowledge, does your company have ESG policies, procedures, and practices in place?

-Of the 13 member companies that completed the survey, 11 indicated that their company has ESG policies, procedures, and practices in place, 1 indicated that it does not, and 1 indicated that it was unsure.

-YES - 11

-NO - 1

-UNSURE - 1
+To your knowledge, does your company have ESG policies, procedures, and practices in place? pol the 13 member companies that completed the survey, 11 indicated that their company has ESG licies, procedures, and practices in place, 1 indicated that it does not, and 1 indicated that it was sure. □ YES - 11 □ NO - 1 □ UNSURE - 1

-• If YES, please explain your company's ESG strategy, policies, procedures, and/or practices.
+If YES, please explain your company's ESG strategy, policies, procedures, and/or practices.